fangtian-zhong/fangtian-zhong.github.io/teaching/csci112-fall-2024/classwork/classwork28.md

 ## Assignment

 * Log in to the server.
-* From your home directory, navigate to `csci112_spring2024/classwork/week16/mon/`, creating directories `week16` and `mon` if necessary.
+* From your home directory, navigate to `csci112_fall2024/classwork/week14/wed/`, creating directories `week14` and `wed` if necessary.
 * Copy the file `/public/classwork/week16/mon/practice.c` into your directory.

 Assign values to `x, y, z, a, b, c` using binary and hexadecimal encodings as